damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.md

 * We have a meetup-in-a-box package where we arrange for:

-1. Food (not only pizza, something healthy too)
+- Food (not only pizza, something healthy too)
-1. GitLab swag
+- GitLab swag
-1. Walkthroughs (demo scripts)
+- Walkthroughs (demo scripts)
-1. Exclusive content (can make new feature presentations exclusive to meetups for a month)
+- Exclusive content (can make new feature presentations exclusive to meetups for a month)
-1. Puzzles (pub quiz style, score points and compete with other cities)
+- Puzzles (pub quiz style, score points and compete with other cities)
-1. Video Q&A with service engineers and.or developers
+- Video Q&A with service engineers and.or developers
-1. AMA's with CEO/CTO
+- AMA's with CEO/CTO
-1. Visit in person if we can
+-  Visit in person if we can
-1. Organizers become part of the GitLab Club
+- Organizers become part of the GitLab Club (more details to come)

-The first meetups should be run by ourselves.
-If someone manages to have 3 to 4 successive meetups it will live on.
-Dead meetup cities will be much harder to start up again than new ones.
-So do everything to keep it going.
+The first meetups should be run by employees.
+If someone manages to have 3 to 4 successive the meetup itself will live on.
+It is much harder to start new meetups versus maintaining existing ones.
+So we should everything to keep existing events going.

 ## Swag